Finally, hope for a young patient

 Today, though, Brenden’s lungs are clear and, for the first time in his life, roughly half of his neutrophils are functioning — enough, doctors say, to keep him well.
 Now 23, he is working again, part time at a golf course near his home in Ohio, and cautiously looking forward to college in 2017 — if his health holds out.

-The sea change came after Brenden received an experimental gene therapy treatment at Boston Children’s Hospital in December.
-This phase I trial, intended to test the procedure’s safety, is being conducted at three centers around the country and is led in Boston by David Williams, the Leland Fikes Professor of Pediatrics at Harvard Medical School (HMS), chief of hematology/oncology and director of clinical and translational research at Boston Children’s, who has worked in the gene-therapy field since he was a postdoctoral fellow at Massachusetts Institute of Technology in the early ’80s.
+The sea change came after Brenden received an experimental gene therapy treatment in December at the Dana-Farber/Boston Children’s Cancer and Blood Disorders Center, a collaboration of Boston Children’s Hospital and the Dana-Farber Cancer Institute.
+This phase I trial, intended to test the procedure’s safety, is being conducted at three centers around the country and is led in Boston by David Williams, the Leland Fikes Professor of Pediatrics at Harvard Medical School (HMS), chief of hematology/oncology and director of clinical and translational research at Boston Children’s, and president of the Dana-Farber/Boston Children’s Cancer and Blood Disorders Center.
+Williams has worked in the gene-therapy field since he was a postdoctoral fellow at Massachusetts Institute of Technology in the early ’80s.

 “I’m thrilled we were able to get the trial opened so quickly and enroll our first patient,” Williams said.
 “I’m very thrilled everything has gone well so far.”